 Summary statistics for all the outcome variables for waves 2 and 4 are provided in Table 2.
-Nearly 80 percent and 90 percent of the respondents respectively in waves 2 and 4 own their dwelling, and we see significant improvements in their material situation between the two waves.
-Nominal average incomes (denominated in euro) grew by over 60 percent and total household real assets by 24 percent.
-We also find a positive pattern with regard to the subjective measures.
+Nearly 80 percent and 90 percent of the respondents respectively in waves 2 and 4 own their dwelling, and we see significant improvements in their material situation between the two waves with both real incomes and the value of total real assets significantly higher in the latter wave.
+We also find a positive pattern with regard to the subjective measures of welfare.
 The proportion of respondents reporting great difficulties in making ends meet fell from 27 percent to 19 percent, while the proportion rating their life satisfaction as 7 or more on the 0-10 scale grew from 56 percent to over 70 percent.
 There is also a noticeable drop in the level of depression as measured by the EURO-D scale, with the proportion of respondents with four or more symptoms of depression falling from 44 percent to 38 percent.
 Quality of life as measured by CASP, on the other hand, went up only slightly - with the proportion qualifying as having a high quality of life growing from 57 percent to 59 percent.
 Overall therefore the picture in terms of changes in the analysed outcomes between the two waves is positive both with regard to the objective material conditions and as concerns the subjective measures, with the latter to some extent probably driven by the first.